Bamii/coding-challenges/README.md

 # Coding challenges

-At Namshi we are always looking for talents to join our crazy boat and contribute to the hottest Service-Oriented Architecture of the Middle East.
+At Payporte we are looking for developers to improve our team

-In this repository you will find some of the coding challenges we put candidates through: feel free to have a look and, if interested, share your solutions with us (you can send your fork or your gist at *work-in-tech@namshi.com*).
+In this repository you will find some of the coding challenges we put candidates through: feel free to have a look and, if interested, share your solutions with us (you can send your fork or your gist at *a.bamidele@payporte.com*).

 ## Challenges